JakeGWater/vpifg.com/source/guides/unreal-composure.rst

    .. figure:: https://i.postimg.cc/76YNRnKM/composure-output-comparison.png

+We want precise control over the colors going in and out of unreal, and our color pipeline utility is OCIO.
+We will use OCIO to explicitly convert the color space of the SDI signal to sRGB.
+Remember that our live composure footage is a rapid proxy, and as such we don't want to waste time color grading the imported footage at edit.

 Under the default settings, Unreal applies tone mapping to our image, and sends it out.
 We don't want this.
 We want to use OCIO.